 Although the situation is slowly going back to normal, the pandemic has left an indelible print in travel insurance.

-In this section you will find information regarding the two most important types of coverage and how they have been affected by Covid-19:
+In this section you will find information regarding the most important changes brought about by Covid-19 affecting travel insurance:

 - Emergency medical